-US faces wave of Omicron deaths in coming weeks, models say
+US faces wave of omicron deaths in coming weeks, models say

 Some unknown portion of these deaths are among people infected with the delta variant, but experts say omicron is also claiming lives.

-A study, posted online and cited during a recent White House briefing, found patients with Omicron had a 53% lower risk of hospitalisation with respiratory symptoms, a 74% lower risk of ICU admission, and a 91 per cent lower risk of death.
-The study, which has not yet been peer reviewed, comes from researchers at Kaiser Permanente and University of California, Berkeley.
+A study, posted online and cited during a recent White House briefing, found patients with omicron had a 53% lower risk of hospitalization with respiratory symptoms, a 74% lower risk of ICU admission, and a 91% lower risk of death.
+The study, which has not yet been peer-reviewed, comes from researchers at Kaiser Permanente and the University of California, Berkeley.

-Overburdened hospitals could also contribute to more deaths, said Marc Lipsitch of Harvard TH Chan School of Public Health and scientific director of the Centers for Disease Control and Prevention's forecasting centre.
+Overburdened hospitals could also contribute to more deaths, said Marc Lipsitch of Harvard T.H.
+Chan School of Public Health and scientific director of the Centers for Disease Control and Prevention's forecasting center.

 “In places with extremely short staffing and overloads of patients, as the medical professionals have been telling us, the quality of care begins to suffer,” Lipsitch said.
 “That may also lead to higher death rates, but that's not in any of the models that I'm aware of.”